Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 ### Running the application in production mode

 To build and run in production mode you need to have your angular app side by side with the [Node XM CLoud proxy](https://github.com/Sitecore/jss/tree/dev/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy).
-For additional information on how to set up and run SPA app in production mode against XM CLoud instance you can check the [spa-starters](https://github.com/sitecorelabs/xmcloud-foundation-head/tree/main/headapps/spa-starter) monoreopo readme.

 1. Run `npm install` for both angular and proxy apps
 2. Run `npm run build` in the angular app root; this will build the angular app and copy the the resulting `/dist` folder into the specified proxy app folder
 3. Run `npm run start` in the proxy app root

+For additional information on how to set up and run SPA app in production mode against XM CLoud instance you can check the [spa-starters monorepo](https://github.com/sitecorelabs/xmcloud-foundation-head/tree/main/headapps/spa-starter) in the xmcloud foundation starter kit.

 ### Running the application in connected mode